FernandoLab/2016_Anderson_et_al_JAM_Acclimation/README.md

 **Note: It will take some time to install everything**

-If you use just used the above bash script to install R, then the R program can be simply started by typing R into your terminal.
-If you are starting a R session from a new terminal window, you can start R by running these two commands from within the rumenEnv/ direcotry:
+To start a R session, run these two commands from within the rumenEnv/ direcotry:

   1. source bin/activate
   2. R